slatedocs/slate/source/index.html.md

 ---
 # Payouts API
 ## Before you start coding
+Welcome to TransferWise Payouts API documentation.
+Before you jump into coding please take few moments to go through these 3 topics at first.

 ### 1. Learn about TransferWise borderless account.
 Borderless account features and pricing are best explained below.